ERS-1 (European Remote-Sensing Satellite-1)

 The following list provides some program highlights:

-• High-quality observations of all instruments.
+1) High-quality observations of all instruments.
 The availability of C-band SAR imagery in particular opened a wealth of new applications in many fields of the Earth system.
-In 1993, ERS-1 differential SAR interferometry demonstrated a range precision of 1 cm; this feature provided the ability to detect small changes on Earth's surface: detection of landslides; evolution of volcanic eruptions; detection of surface movement caused by earthquakes; horizontal displacement along active faults.
-This in turn triggered new projects which enabled precise land motion monitoring on an operational basis based on long-term time series (1992-2003): subsidence, land slides, seismic risk.
+In 1993, ERS-1 differential SAR interferometry demonstrated a range precision of 1 cm.
+This feature provided the ability to detect small changes on Earth's surface:

-• The most exiting results of the ERS-1 mission have been in the field of SAR interferometry, where for the first time precise topographic information could be produced in a tandem mission with ERS-2 in the time period July 1995 to July 1996.
+2) The most exciting results of the ERS-1 mission have been in the field of SAR interferometry, where for the first time precise topographic information could be produced in a tandem mission with ERS-2 in the period July 1995 to July 1996.
 DEMs (Digital Elevation Models) with a 10 m vertical precision could be generated.
 Also, a strong complementarity of microwave and optical observations was recognized during the tandem mission.

 - ESA Director General, Josef Aschbacher, said, "We send our most sincere congratulations to Prof. Dr Hasselmann for his well-deserved Nobel prize.
 Klaus joined one of ESA's external expert groups of scientists in the 1970s, and in 1981 became a member of our High-Level Earth Observation Advisory Committee.
 He provided outstanding scientific support and recommendations to ESA, in particular on the development of the ERS-1 and ERS-2 missions."